 - Why might they object to purchasing your offering?

 - What’s their role in the purchasing process?
 Are they the direct buyer, or do they need approval from someone else?

 Odds are good you have more than one ideal customer.
 And if that’s the case, you need to create a customer avatar for each one.
 That way you can ensure that your digital marketing efforts are unique to whichever segment you’re targeting.

-Fortunately, the process becomes a piece of cake once you’ve done it before.
+Fortunately, the process becomes a breeze once you’ve done it before.

 Note: In the beginning, it’s best to stick to three or fewer.
 If you create dozens of avatars, you’ll wind up casting your net too wide.